-- Stand and/or walk up to 8 hours throughout an 8-hour shift. - Lift and move a maximum of a 290-pound patient in a 2-person/3-person transfer. - Operate and manipulate all radiography equipment. - Reach abo - Have shoulders up to 6 hours throughout an 8-hour shift. - Reach forward 18 inches holding an object up to 15 pounds. - Bend, crouch, or stoop 20 times per hour. - Push a patient in a wheelchair or gurney 300 feet or further, as required by structural design of the building. - Move loads of up to 45 pounds 25 times per hour.
+- Stand and/or walk up to 8 hours throughout an 8-hour shift. - Lift and move a maximum of a 290-pound patient in a 2-person/3-person transfer. - Must be able to operate and manipulate all radiation therapy equipment. - Reach above shoulders up to 6 hours throughout an 8-hour shift.

+- Reach forward 18 inches holding an object up to 15 pounds. - Bend, crouch, or stoop 20 times per hour. - Push a patient in a wheelchair or gurney 300 feet or further, as required by structural design of the building. - Move loads of up to 45 pounds 25 times per hour.